 No trip to Alberta would be complete without consuming a little Alberta beef.
 Situated in the heart of Calgary’s historic beltline neighbourhood of Victoria Park, Vintage Chophouse and Tavern has been consistently rated one of Calgary’s Best Steakhouses.
-Dine and indulge at this classic steakhouse and if meat isn’t your thing, the seafood and vegetarian sides are also mouth watering.
+Dine and indulge at this classic steakhouse however; if meat isn’t your thing, the vegetarian sides are also a mouth-watering choice.

-- Visit Inglewood, the city’s oldest neighbourhood, and a lovely area to explore as it’s lush with galleries, independent boutiques, restaurants and microbreweries.
+- Visit Inglewood, the city’s oldest neighbourhood, and a lovely area to explore as it’s lush with galleries and boutiques.

 - Take a trip up to Scotsman’s Hill, a lookout point offering pretty views of the skyscrapers and landmarks of downtown Calgary.